Automate access, reduce risk, and stay audit-ready

 Privileged accounts require a governance framework, e.g., log review, oversight, and multifactor authentication, and must be monitored closely.

-Service accounts manage to communicate with systems on behalf of applications, scripts, or services.
+Service accounts are used to communicate with systems on behalf of applications, scripts, or services.
 These accounts typically have very high permissions and run in the background, with little or no user interaction.

 Many breaches occur when service accounts become overprivileged and poorly managed.